 4. SpaceX makes history with the first rocket booster landing

-Developing the technology to be able to land a spacecraft was one of the main reasons Elon Musk originally founded SpaceX.
-Knowing that the consensus on Mars was that it would be prohibitively expensive to send humans there with the technology of the time, Elon Musk set out to improve that technology.
+Developing the technology to land and reuse a spacecraft was one of the main reasons Elon Musk originally founded SpaceX.
+Knowing that the consensus on Mars at the time was that it would be prohibitively expensive to send humans there with current technologies, Elon Musk set out to improve the aerospace industry.

-One of the key improvements needed was the ability to reuse large parts of spacecraft that would otherwise disintegrate in orbit.
-The first step to making this possible was landing an orbital first stage rocket.
+One of the key improvements needed was the ability to reuse large parts of a spacecraft that would otherwise disintegrate in orbit.
+The first step to making this possible was landing an orbital first-stage rocket.
 SpaceX achieved this feat in 2015 with its historic first unmanned upright landing with a Falcon 9 rocket booster.

 5. The first drone ship landing

 SpaceX was starting to make things look easy.
-Only a year after its first successful landing, the company landed its spacecraft on a small platform floating in the ocean.
+Only a year after its first successful vertical landing, the company landed its spacecraft on a small platform floating in the ocean.
 After several failed attempts, the company achieved its first successful landing of a rocket booster on a drone ship called Just Read the Instructions in 2016.

 6. SpaceX becomes the first company ever to reuse a rocket

 Of course, landing a rocket is only part of the equation when it comes to reusability and reducing the expense of space travel.
-As SpaceX successfully showed in 2017, it is possible to reuse a rocket once it has already been used — NASA had previously reused space shuttles and solid rocket boosters (which landed in the sea, were recovered by ship, and refurbished).
+As SpaceX successfully demonstrated in 2017, it is possible to reuse one of their rockets — NASA had also previously reused space shuttles and solid rocket boosters (which landed in the sea, were recovered by ship, and refurbished).

-SpaceX relaunched its Falcon 9 rocket with a satellite onboard and successfully recovered it again by landing it on a drone ship in the Atlantic Ocean.
+On March 30, 2017, SpaceX relaunched its Falcon 9 rocket with a satellite onboard and successfully recovered it again by landing it on a drone ship in the Atlantic Ocean.

 After proving that it could reuse its rockets, SpaceX demonstrated that it was also able to reuse its Dragon capsule.
 On June 3, 2017, the company launched a Falcon 9 rocket with a previously used Dragon capsule on board.

-8. First privately funded lunar mission in history
+8. The first privately funded lunar mission in history

 In February 2019, SpaceX celebrated the successful return of its rocket booster.
-What made this mission historic was the fact that the Falcon 9, as part of the Nusantara Satu mission, had also included a privately-funded Israeli robotic moon lander called Beresheet to the moon.
+What made this mission truly historic was the fact that the Falcon 9, as part of the Nusantara Satu mission, had also included a privately-funded Israeli robotic moon lander called Beresheet as a secondary payload.